 All schools within the State of Louisiana, whether public or private, are eligible to field teams at the regional level of the High School Mock Trial Competition.
-The top two (2) teams from each of the four regions are permitted to advance to the State Competition scheduled to take place on March 26, 2022.
-The Mock Trial Committee is in the process of evaluating whether the competition will be virtual or in-person and will publish a final decision after January 1, 2022 at https://www.lsba.org.
-If the committee chooses to host the competition in-person, the event will be held at 23rd Judicial District Courthouse, in Ascension Parish.
-828 S Irma Blvd, Gonzales, LA 70737.
+The top two (2) teams from each of the four regions are permitted to advance to the State Competition scheduled to take place on March 23, 2024.
+The competition will be an in-person event held at the United States District Court for the Middle District of Louisiana, Russell B. Long Federal Building and United States Courthouse, 777 Florida Street, Suite 139, Baton Rouge, LA 70801.

 Once a school receives the problem and has compiled one or more teams, it must register its team(s) with the Regional Coordinator.
 The registration form can be found in this Handbook.
-Schools may enter multiple teams of at least six (6) and no more than eight (8) students, each led by one or more teacher-coach(es) and guided by one or more attorney-coach(es).
+Schools may enter multiple teams of at least six (6) and no more than nine (9) students, each led by one or more teacher-coach(es) and guided by one or more attorney-coach(es).

-Each school is responsible for selecting the teacher-coach or coaches and team members (including three student-attorneys, three student-witnesses, and two alternates).
+Each school is responsible for selecting the teacher-coach or coaches and team members

+(including three student-attorneys, three student-witnesses, and two alternates).
 The schools are also responsible for arranging their teams' transportation to and from the Regional and State Competition sites.
 Further, each team entered into the Louisiana High School Mock Trial Competition is expected to conduct several practice sessions before the Regional Competition.